myTselection/smartschool_ha/README.md

 # Smartschool Home Assistant integration
 [Smartschool](https://www.smartschool.be/) Home Assistant custom component.
-This custom component has been built from the ground up to bring your Smartschool details into Home Assistant to help you towards a better follow up on your school.
-This integration is built against the public website provided by Smartschool and has not been tested for any other countries.
+This custom component was developed from scratch to integrate Smartschool data into Home Assistant, making it easier to stay on top of school-related tasks.
+It connects to the public Smartschool website and is designed specifically for use in supported regions; it has not been tested for other countries.

+While the official Smartschool mobile app offers more features and details, I personally found it challenging to keep track of my children's homework.
+That’s why I created this integration — to provide a simple checklist that allows me or my kids to tick off tasks as they’re completed.
+Multiple types of checklists will be created: for tracking homework due the next school day, packing schoolbag essentials, managing all upcoming assignments, and keeping track of all upcoming lessons to study.
+Item check-offs are handled locally within Home Assistant; completed actions are not synced back to Smartschool.
+Older homework and activities are automatically removed as soon as the due day has passed.

 This integration is in no way affiliated with Smartschool.
 | :warning: Please don't report issues with this integration to Smartschool, they will not be able to support you. |